josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Creating a unit
 ------------------------
-If you're ready to dive in, go ahead and keep reading!
-If you'd like to learn more about the overall interface first, go ahead and jump to the next document: :doc:`level_editor`.

 Let's go ahead and make a simple unit just to see how all this works.
-We're going to make a team member, so you can get your feet wet with the Relationships tab.
+We're going to make a team member to skip the AI tab.
 Normally at this point, you would do some planning/brainstorming.
 We're going to do that for you so you can learn the interface; after that, you can start making the units of your dreams.

 Basics and bare minimums
 #########################